Syphon Filter 3: Plot

 Back in Washington, D.C., Gabe talks about his first meeting with Benton during the Soviet–Afghan conflict.
 Benton claimed to be a CIA agent transporting weapons to Afghans rebelling against the Soviets, but when Gabe and Ellis escorted the convoy, the Afghans attacked them.
 Gabe reaches Kabul and meets Lian, who sets up the diversion.
 However, a tank gets in their way, so Gabe destroys it.
-He learns that Benton was supplying arms to the Soviets, and was in fact an Agency operative.
+He learns that Benton was supplying arms to the Soviets, and was really an Agency operative.

 As Hadden questions Gabe, Lian teams up with Maggie to abduct Dr. Elsa Weissinger from the Australian test site.
 Elsa is ready to betray the conspirators since Aramov left her behind, and she has Lian assemble a vaccine for aborigines held captive by Commander Silvers.
 Silvers plans to kill the test subjects, so Lian kills him first.
 When she returns to Elsa, Lian finds her gone.

 Hadden accuses Gabe of lying and corruption.
 He believes Gabe murdered Teresa, but Teresa surprises him by appearing herself.
 Agency operative Jason Chance had only injured her, not killed.
 She describes her first meeting with Gabe during her time as an officer with the Bureau of Alcohol, Tobacco, and Firearms.
-A group of NSA agents headed by Colonel Silvers were posing as FBI to eradicate a private militia that had recovered data from a Department of Defense satellite in Western Montana.
-Gabe, as an Agency operative, saved her life, and helped her when she rescued the wife and son of the militia leader, who was killed.
+A group of NSA agents headed by Colonel Silvers were posing as FBI to eradicate a private militia that had recovered data from a government satellite.
+Gabe, as an Agency operative, saved her life, and helped her when she rescued the wife and son of the militia leader.
 She left the ATF and joined the Agency.

 Teresa faked her death to find the people behind the Agency.
 Her investigations into Aramov yielded a connection to Hadden himself.
 Before Gabe can apprehend him, Mara kills Hadden.
 She and several consortium terrorists take over the Senate building, but Gabe prevents her from detonating any explosives.
 He chases her onto a train full of hostages, and wounds her.

-In a post-credits cutscene, Mara somehow escapes custody.
-Gabe sewars to find her, but for now the Syphon Filter crisis appears to be over with the death of Hadden.
+In a post-credits cutscene, Mara escapes despite being incarcerated.
+Gabe decides to find her, but for now the Syphon Filter crisis appears to be over with the death of Hadden.
 Gabe will become the new Agency director, and free it from corruption.
 Little does he know that an operation is ongoing near the S.S.
 Loreleis wreck site.
-People are recovering the viral crates, and Mara is heard laughing, setting the stage for the next game.
+People are recovering the viral crates, and Mara is heard laughing, setting the stage for Syphon Filter: The Omega Strain.